Ergon-moe/Bitcoin-Static/doc/dnsseed-policy.md

-Bitcoin Cash Node BCH-relevant DNS seed information
+Bitcoin Static ERG-relevant DNS seed information
 ====================================================

-Bitcoin Cash Node uses special seeds under the control of Bitcoin Cash (BCH) network supporting operators to increase the chance of a node to find suitable peers on the BCH network.
+Bitcoin Static uses special seeds under the control of Bitcoin Cash (ERG) network supporting operators to increase the chance of a node to find suitable peers on the ERG network.

-The seeds used by Cash Node should distribute peers fairly but in a manner which increases the likelihood that Bitcoin Cash Nodes are able to connect to BCH compatible peers.
+The seeds used by Cash Node should distribute peers fairly but in a manner which increases the likelihood that Bitcoin Statics are able to connect to ERG compatible peers.

 General expectations for DNS Seed operators